 Remember that our dogs are empaths who need their space and respond better to gentle pats and massages rather than cuddles and being tightly hugged like a human.
 All dogs have a level of ‘skin hunger’ that can be satisfied by using your finger nails and rolling their layers of skin around their neck and under their chin – almost as if they were being nibbled by another dog – they do love this!
 Set aside a quiet time to offer your pet a soothing massage.
 Sit on the floor with your dog and as one hand strokes across their soft fur and the full length of their body; ensure that your other hand is ready to start stroking where the other hand left off ie there is always contact with one hand on their body.
 This is a subtle technique used by massage therapists and will send your dog into a blissful slumber.

 Be fully aware of your dog’s empath sensitivities as mentioned in our what is an empath’s post.
-At this sudden and unexpected stressful time in ALL our lives, our dogs absorb all our stresses and I am sure you have seen your own dog skulk to their beds when there is any friction or arguing or shouting in the house.
+At any stressful time in ALL our lives, our dogs absorb all our stresses and I am sure you have seen your own dog skulk to their beds when there is any friction or arguing or shouting in the house.
 Be very aware of their needs and just as you would if there were loud noises outside, offer them a ‘bolthole’ or safe place to hide away.
 The use of Adaptil plug-ins are very useful to calm your pet if there is tension in the household and they begin to show abnormal behaviour.
 There are other natural herbal sprays such as Pet Remedy which uses herbs that calm us too (I use it in the consult room on the cat scales), but be warned it smells very ‘grassy’!

 Treat them with the healthiest food that they like and that you can prepare for them.
 There is nothing more satisfying than nourishing our pets with food that we have lovingly prepared knowing exactly what is in it – no processed foods with extra chemicals and preservatives added, just pure natural goodness.
 Knowing that there are no animal products in the food offers us enormous reassurance when our pets lick us lovingly on our faces, that we are not going to catch any of the bacteria from their saliva that come with meat-based diets (both raw and processed biscuits).
 By not worrying about these meat-based dog food bacteria, we can fully appreciate the valuable bond that exists between us and our pets.
-Try baking our extra healthy Umameo treats as a family – they can be rolled into any shapes (hearts is a very obvious one), or use cookie cutters.
-There is nothing more therapeutic than baking for your loved pet.

 Our JUST BE KIND supplement powder contains the vitamins, minerals, trace elements and amino acids that are essential for dogs fed a purely plant-based diet